simonwgill/bitbucket-formula/README.rst

 ======
-jira
+bitbucket
 ======

-Formulas to set up and configure Atlassian Jira.
+Formulas to set up and configure Atlassian BitBucket.

 .. note::